-Within 3 weeks after the Administrative Conference, the Administrator will issue a Notice of Findings based on information admitted into the Record.
-In making these findings, the Administrator will conclude whether it is more likely than not (greater than 50% likelihood), as demonstrated by factual determinations, that the respondent is responsible for the alleged student conduct violation(s).
-The Notice of Findings will include a summary of the relevant information, factual determinations, a finding of responsibility or no responsibility, and basis for the determination.
-The Administrator will issue a Notice of Findings to the complainant and respondent at the same time.
+Following the administrative conference, the decision-maker will issue a Notice of Findings based on the relevant information.
+In making these findings, the decision-maker will conclude whether it is more likely than not (greater than 50% likelihood), as demonstrated by factual determinations, that the respondent is in violation of the Student Conduct Code.
+The Decision-maker will issue a Notice of Findings to both parties at the same time.
+To the extent possible, the Decisionmaker will give the parties notification at least 24 hours prior to sending the Notice of Findings.